WTO panel tells India to comply with trade rules on sugar | Headlines

 A World Trade Organization panel ruled in favour of Brazil, Australia and Guatemala on Tuesday in their trade disputes with India over sugar subsidies and asked New Delhi to conform with global rules.
 In the cases brought before the WTO in 2019, the rival producers alleged that India had broken WTO rules by providing excessive domestic support and export subsidies for sugar and sugarcane.

-However, the appeal will go into a legal void since the WTO's top chamber the Appellate Body does not have enough judges to function.
+The appeal will go into a legal void, however, since the WTO's top chamber, the Appellate Body, does not have enough judges to function.
 The WTO report said that for five sugar seasons between 2014-15 and 2018-19, India provided domestic support to its sugarcane producers in excess of the maximum level of 10% permitted by a global agriculture deal.

-It also said that India failed to notify a WTO committee of its sugar export subsidies, violating a separate agreement.
-However, the panel did not uphold one of Australia's allegations that India had maintained buffer sugar stocks which it should have reported to the WTO in the 1990s.
+It also said India failed to notify a WTO committee of its sugar export subsidies, violating a separate agreement.
+The panel did not uphold one of Australia's allegations that India had maintained buffer sugar stocks that it should have reported to the WTO in the 1990s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)